Sol-Ethio-Coder/React-Project/README.md

 # React-Project
-This react project my very first project with amazing skills!
+This react project is my very first project with amazing skills!